krzysztof-olejniczak/Game-simulator-of-world-with-superheroes-and-villains/README.md

 # Game simulator of world with superheroes and villains
 Java, Java Swing, NetBeans

-My task was to create a world simulator where three types of characters appear: civilians, villains and superheroes.
-Civilians are characters who live in cities and randomly travel around the world.
-Villains kill civilians and destroy cities.
-This way they become stronger.
-Superheroes fight with villains.
-Civilians and superheroes are created manually, while villains appear randomly.
-Objects on the map are interactive, i.e. you can view their status and in some cases modify it by clicking on them.
-Game ends when villains destroy all the cities.
+The project was to create a retro-style game - a simulator of the world of civilians, superheroes and villains.
+In the world there are cities, including the largest - the capital.
+In them there are power sources.

+Citizens live in cities.
+From time to time civilian travels to another randomly selected agglomeration.
+After visiting it, he returns to his hometown.
+If the hometown is destroyed, he chooses a new one.

+From time to time, criminals attack the cities.
+After the appearance in the world, the villain chooses the nearest agglomeration and attacks it.
+He kills every civilian he meets.
+When the villain reaches the city, he absorbs the potential gathered in the power sources and kills the civilians in it.
+Absorbing the potential, the villain increases his abilities, proportionally to the amount of absorbed power sources.
+When the number of inhabitants and potentials of all sources falls to zero, the villain attacks another random city.

+The capital can send superheroes to help.
+When the superhero meets a villain, there is a fight.
+Fighting consists in dealing blows based on abilities.
+When the health drops to zero, the villain/superhero dies.

+From time to time, the potential of each power source increases proportionally to the city's population of civilians.
+Power sources from cities help superheroes in fighting.
+The game is over when the villains destroy the capital, which is attacked at the end.

+Civilians and superheroes are created by hand through a panel in the game window.
+The board is interactive, i.e. you can click on it and check the properties of the objects.
+In some cases, you can also change them.

 # Gra symulator świata superbohaterów i złoczyńców